kmarkley/Indigo-Google-Calendar/README.md

 #### 5. Authorize access to your google calendar

-+ Reload the plugin and hopefully get no errors this time.
++ Reload the plugin.
 + Select 'Authorize Access' from the plugin menu.
 This should open a web browser where you can grant access.

 ## Use

-1. Create a 'Google Calendar' indigo device for each calendar you want to trigger from.
+1. Create a 'Google Calendar Device' indigo device for each calendar you want to trigger from.
 2. Create triggers to fire before/after certain calendar events occur.

 ## Misc Info